 96-hour Rule.
 We urge Congress to pass legislation to permanently remove the 96-hour physician certification requirement for CAHs.
 These hospitals still would be required to satisfy the condition of participation requiring a 96-hour annual average length of stay, but removing the physician certification requirement would allow CAHs to serve patients needing critical medical services that have standard lengths of stay greater than 96 hours.

 Sequestration.
 Medicare sequestration bluntly cuts all payments to hospitals and CAHs by 2%.
-AHA supports eliminating Medicare sequester cuts through the end of the COVID-19 PHE (H.R.
-315).
+AHA supports eliminating Medicare sequester cuts through the end of the COVID-19 PHE or through 2022, whichever is later.